-How long should you implement the no contact rule?
+How long should you implement the No Contact Rule?

-If your ex reaches out to you, it can really mess with you and also be passively manipulative and down-right selfishly cruel.
+If your ex reaches out to you, it can really mess with you and also be passively manipulative and down-right, selfishly cruel.
 Especially if you’re still dealing with the heartbreak and sense of loss associated with their absence.
 The best way to disable your triggers and make sense of what to do is to establish what kind of contact it really is.

-There’s a difference between selfish regret and genuine remorse.
+There is a difference between selfish regret and genuine remorse.
 Not all contact from your ex is indicative of genuine remorse, wanting to reconcile or make things right on any level – even as friends.

 Basically, any kind of contact from your ex that does not clearly communicate the intent to listen to you, to make things right (without knowing if you’ll even be open to it), to apologize and to reconcile is crumb throwing.

-The thing is, if you take your nerves/emotions out of the equation and examine it logically, NONE of these lame forms of chain-yanking express any genuine remorse or desire to work on making things right, taking a step forward, reconciling or awareness of what they did to cause to you to go all “no contact rule” on them.
+The thing is, if you take your nerves/emotions out of the equation and examine it logically, NONE of these lame forms of chain-yanking express any genuine remorse or desire to work on making things right, taking a step forward, reconciling or awareness of what they did to cause to you to go all “No Contact Rule” on them.

 Hearing from you allows them to feel: 1) an ego boost 2) like you’re still an option 3) less guilty for what they did/didn’t do.

-So how do I respond??
+So how do I respond?